-We have an ongoing licensing/exclusive distribution agreement with Saint-Élie.
-Our first agreement was dated December 17, 2007.
+The licensing agreement with Saint-Élie has now expired.
+The first agreement was dated December 17, 2007.
 It was amended on June 18, 2008 and then both agreements were replaced by the current "Revised Licensing Agreement" dated June 26, 2009 ("distribution agreement" - an exhibit to this Registration Statement).
 The distribution agreement has a term of 5 years, with automatic one year extensions thereafter.
-Generally, the distribution agreement is an exclusive distribution and branding agreement for Saint-Élie products in the United States (and its possessions).
+Generally, the distribution agreement is an exclusive distribution agreement for Saint-Élie products in the United States (and its possessions).
 The distribution agreement flat fee is \$1 million (U.S.) ("flat fee").
 Saint-Élie is also paid 5% of sublicensing fees and was issued 22 million shares of restricted BRWC common stock.
 Boreal is responsible for its own bottling, packaging, delivery and sub-marketing arrangements and expenses.
 BRWC co-pack one large customer for Saint-Élie because BRWC can produce distilled water and Saint-Élie does not.
 Saint-Élie co-packs for a few customers of BRWC; Saint-Élie produces sparkling water and BRWC do not.